anirudhkaluri/TheCheckmateApp/README.md

 2) TESTING WITH CURL
-    • Open CurlTests.txt file present in the repository.
+    • Open CurlTests.txt file present in the directory.
     • Copy a curl command.
     • Run it in the command line on the terminal.
     • Verify the output with the expected output present in the same file.